xsodus/xendit-challenge-transaction-api/README.md

 To authorize a payment, the `processPayment` method in the `PaymentController` is used.
 This method validates the payment details and calls the `authorizeTransaction` method in the `TransactionService`.

-The `authorizeTransaction` method creates a payment request using the CyberSource SDK and sends it to the CyberSource API.
+We implement payment authorization based on Simple Authorization (Internet) and call the `/pts/v2/payments` endpoint from the CyberSource SDK to authorize the payment.

 ### Capturing a Payment

 To capture a payment, the `settleTransaction` method in the `TransactionService` is used.
-This method captures the authorized payment by sending a capture request to the CyberSource API.
+This method captures the authorized payment by calling the `/pts/v2/payments/{id}/captures` endpoint from the CyberSource SDK.

+For more details on the CyberSource API, you can refer to the [CyberSource API Reference](https://developer.cybersource.com/api-reference-assets/index.html#payments).

 ## Running Tests